 Land speed vehicles vary from the type of power used to the weight of the vehicle to the design of the body.
 Land speed vehicles can run on several types of fuel, solar power, electric power, or as a hybrid.
 Eagle Works envisioned building a Class E-1, 1100 lb electric vehicle.
 The weight of electric land speed vehicles are broken down into five classes:

 Class I: under 1,100 lbs. (less than 500 kg)

 Class II: 1,100-2,200 lbs.
 (500-1,000 kg)

-Eagle Works plans to build a class one electric vehicle.
-Land speed vehicles run on a course of 1 km to 5,000 km.
-Eagle Works plans to run on the 7 mile course and the goal is to set a class E-1 record at a speed of 250 MPH.
+Eagle Works plans to build a class two electric vehicle and plans to run under The Southern California Timing Association (SCTA) regulations and set a class E-2 record at a speed of 250 MPH.
 The course will include a two miles to accelerate up to speed, three one-mile flying starts, and two miles to decelerate.
 The plan for the project is to have a completed vehicle in two years.
 The Eagle Works land speed vehicle will be completely designed and constructed by students, advised by Professor of Mechanical Engineering, Dr. Mike Fabian, with the assistance of Jim Weber, the university's Engineering Lab Technician.

 What is a Land Speed Record?

 A land speed record is the highest speed achieved by a wheeled vehicle on land over a course of fixed length with an average calculated over two runs, commonly known as "passes".
 The two runs must be in opposite directions and completed within one hour.
 In order to mark a new record, the previous record must be broken by at least one percent.

 Where are land speed vehicles raced?